 There was no time to spare in empty words.
-In a brief discourse, later turned into seven hundred Sanskrit verses by the sage Vyasa, Krishna outlined to Arjuna the way to live an entire life so as to gain perfect self-knowledge and self-mastery.
+In a brief discourse, later turned into seven hundred Sanskrit verses by the sage Vyasa, Krishna outlined to Arjuna the way to live one’s entire life so as to gain perfect self-knowledge and self-mastery.

 My own spiritual awakening began by kicking me out of the nest of comfortable religion into a vast world of realities I had no idea how to cope with.
 I floundered around in the sea of my new horizons until one day I bought a paperback edition of the Bhagavad Gita.
 I did not read it, I inhaled it.
 I was not reading the words of a long-dead teacher: my own Self was talking to me in the pages of that little book.
 Nor did I learn anything from the Gita–I remembered that which I had always known.
 Eternal Self spoke Eternal Truth.
-The Bhagavad Gita changed my life by giving me Life.
-Life that has never ended.
+The Bhagavad Gita changed my life by giving me Life that has never ended.

 Nothing has ever arisen in my life, internal or external, that the Gita has not made clear and enabled me to deal with or understand.
 Yet is it not dogmatic.
 At the very end Krishna says to Arjuna: “Now I have taught you that wisdom which is the secret of secrets.
 Ponder it carefully.
 Then act as you think best.”
 No threats, no promises, no coercion.
 It is all in the reader’s hands.